clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 To fulfill the :guilabel:`Required options`, choose whether or not to participate in `telemetry`_.  :ref:`telemetrics` is a |CL| feature that reports failures and crashes to the |CL| development team for improvements.
-For more detailed information, see our :ref:`telemetry-about` page.
+For more detailed information, visit our :ref:`telemetry-about` page.

 #.
-In the main menu, navigate to :guilabel:`Telemetry` and select
+In the Main Menu, navigate to :guilabel:`Telemetry` and select
    :kbd:`Enter`.

 #.
 Select :kbd:`Tab` to highlight your choice.